willisbillis/MAPseq/README.md

 ### Pre-Installation Requirements ###

+Supported Operating Systems:
+ - Ubuntu 22.04

 We recommend creating a new conda environment for the installation of the tools required for the MAPseq pipeline and secondary analysis.
-For external software (not including Cell Ranger), we provide a [`environment.yaml`](environment.yaml) file for easy installation with conda.
+For external software (not including Cell Ranger), we provide an `environment.yml` file for easy installation with conda.
 This can be run and initialized with:

 ```
 conda create --name mapseq_env --file environment_<your_machine_os>.yml